kf6ufo/kf6ufo-wx-helios/README.md

 Then build both components with the helper script, which automatically pulls the latest sources from GitHub.
 Hamlib is built first so Direwolf can detect the libraries.
-The script runs Hamlib's `./bootstrap` to create the `configure` script, invokes the traditional `configure` build and uses CMake for Direwolf:
+The script installs GNU autotools if needed, runs Hamlib's `./bootstrap` to create the `configure` script, invokes the traditional `configure` build and uses CMake for Direwolf:

 ```bash
 ./build_external.sh